mariaafara/lexical-resources-2019/README.md

 # Lexical-Resources-2019 code repository

-This repository contains the canvas for the practical sessions of the "Lexical Ressources" class of the NLP Masters of Science @ Université de Lorraine.
+This repository contains the canvas for the class project of the "Lexical Resources" class of the NLP Masters of Science @ Université de Lorraine.
 For questions pertaining to the lecture, you can contact either [Christophe Cerisara](mailto:christophe.cerisara@loria.fr "christophe.cerisara@loria.fr") or [Timothee Mickus](mailto:tmickus@loria.fr "tmickus@loria.fr").
-Code was developped by Timothee Mickus.
+Code was developed by Timothee Mickus.

 ## Installation
 Create a virtual environment & download the necessary libraries